laminae-technic-rustle/ln-lightning-viz/log.md

 We might change naming slightly if we decide to use some fancy graph library that gives most of the stuff for free.

+Using an array / tuple based contract might seem brittle at first, but by leveraging something like `yarn workspaces` and a shared folder with api contracts, we should be able to enforce these things at compile time.
+ReasonML will work great with these sort of setups as it has proper tuple types.
+I'm unsure wether Typescript will do the same.
+We'll have to see.

 We'll make a working example out of that.
 If there is time, we'll build a tiny Node app that allows us to fetch node / edge details by their respective id's.
 The Node app will take the JSON and turn it into a hashmap of nodes